EspressoSystems/cape/README.md

 ### Running the smoke tests on some deployed contract

+Recall that the testnet smart contract has been deployed on Goerli.

-Run the following command for executing the smoke tests on a CAPE contract deployed on Goerli testnet where `CONTRACT_ADDRESS` is the address of the CAPE contract to be tested.
+Set the following environment variables in the .env file:

+- `DEPLOYED_CAPE_CONTRACT_ADDRESS`: is the address of the CAPE contract to be tested
+- `GOERLI_MNEMONIC`: the mnemonic for the Goerli network
+- `$GOERLI_URL`: url of the Web3 provider to connect to the Goerli network

+Then run

-    MNEMONIC="$GOERLI_MNEMONIC" CAPE_WEB3_PROVIDER_URL="$GOERLI_URL" DEPLOYED_CAPE_CONTRACT_ADDRESS="$CONTRACT_ADDRESS" cargo test -- smoke_tests
+    MNEMONIC="$GOERLI_MNEMONIC" CAPE_WEB3_PROVIDER_URL="$GOERLI_URL" cargo test --release -- smoke_tests